Contact Us

 • Your CSO must disclose all system interconnections as well as external and corporate systems used to support the CSO.
 This includes:

-• All third-party cloud-based systems;
+• All third-party cloud-based systems

-• Corporate systems owned/managed by the CSP; and
+• Corporate systems owned/managed by the CSP

-• Any public or custom API sets that allow data to flow to/from the system.
+• Any public or custom API sets that allow data to flow to/from the system

 At a minimum, the PMO will want to understand the interconnection details, data types, and, most importantly, whether the system or service possesses an existing FedRAMP Authorization.